 Specializing in customized 1-3 person charters that cater to the customer's desires and goals whether it is instructional on current techniques, chasing trophy fish, or just looking for max opportunities on numbers.
-Walleyes and steelhead are migratory fish so I will travel to the port that best fits your goals.
+Walleyes are migratory fish so I will travel to the port that best fits your goals.
 I am equipped to jig, cast, or troll.

 Lake Erie is mecca for the serious walleye fisherman.
 Nowhere on earth are your chances of landing one or more fish over 10 lbs better than the west half of Lake Erie from November to May.
 This year's Great Lakes Commision reports 55 million walleyes of catchable size in the basin so along with trophy potential, high catch rates are also likely.
 From ice out til April trolling and stationary jigging with ice fishing type baits produce both numbers and quality fish.